-As a leading provider of financial and insurance solutions in 6 core markets – Belgium, the Czech Republic, Slovakia, Hungary, Bulgaria and Ireland –, with more than 10 million clients and over 38.000 employees, KBC strives to ensure it gains, retains and grows trust Tweet This!, by behaving responsibly, openly and transparently.
+As a leading provider of financial and insurance solutions in 6 core markets – Belgium, the Czech Republic, Slovakia, Hungary, Bulgaria and Ireland –, with more than 10 million clients and over 38.000 employees, KBC tries to gain, retain and grow trust Tweet This!, by behaving responsibly, openly and transparently.

 This case study is based on the 2016 Sustainability Report by KBC published on the Global Reporting Initiative Sustainability Disclosure Database that can be found at this link.
 Through all case studies we aim to demonstrate what CSR/ sustainability reporting done responsibly means.
 Essentially, it means: a) identifying a company’s most important impacts on the environment, economy and society, and b) measuring, managing and changing.

-- ensure compliance through the Corporate Compliance Division
+- promote compliance through the Corporate Compliance Division

 - raise employee awareness about integrity and compliance issues